The-Marcy-Lab-School/problem-set-4_0/README.md

 **1. What is encapsulation?
 Why do we use it?
 How do objects enable it?**

+      Encapsulation is the concept of collecting information and creating object methods that have restrictive access to said data.
+      A good example of this is the Math object.
+Math is an object with data that is held privately and cannot be accessed unless you use one of Math's object methods, like Math.Sqrt or Math.random.
+These methods execute code that we cannot see from the outside but have access to solely because we used the proper method to access it.

 **2. How do objects encapsulate state?
 How do they encapsulate behavior?**

 **3. How do we create _private data_ within JavaScript objects?
 What is the role of _accessor properties_?**

 **4. What are factory functions and why are they useful?**

+      A factory function is essentially a function that returns a new object.
+      (incomplete).

+Factory functions have always been attractive in JavaScript because they

 ### Coding Practice
 Answer the questions in this section in the `exercises.js` file in this directory.
 Test are included.
 Install with `npm install`.
 Test with `npm test`.
 Lint with `npx eslint exercises.js`